borason/performer/doc/manual/UserManual.md

 <h4>Playback</h4>

 Song playback can be started and stopped independently of the sequencer actually running.
-This allows to engange song playback while the sequencer is already running, or stop song playback without stopping the sequencer.
+This allows to engage song playback while the sequencer is already running, or stop song playback without stopping the sequencer.
 Song playback simply changes the playing patterns automatically and in sync.

 Press `F5` to start playback of the song from the currently selected slot.
 This will also start the sequencer if it is not already running.
-Playback will be immediate, meaning that the currently playing pattern is switched instantaneousy.
+Playback will be immediate, meaning that the currently playing pattern is switched instantaneously.
 To start playback on the next _Sync Measure_, use `SHIFT` + `F5` to start playback.
 A progress bar will appear at the top of the page, indicating the time until playback is started.
 To stop playback, simply press `F5` again.

 During playback, the current slot being played is indicated by a small cursor below the slot list with a small progress bar indicating the progress through the slot.
 In addition, the currently playing pattern in the header list is highlighted.